dheiland-r7/Praeda-II/README.md

 To modify the timeout setting to speed up Praeda-ii.
 You can change the global variable REQUEST_TIME= to lower number , if seeing high number of timeouts change this setting to a higher number.

-Also if running Praeda on a bear metal install you may be able to change the following setting for a quick default time:
+Also if running Praeda on a bare metal install you may be able to change the following setting for a quick default time:

 From:
             # sock.setdefaulttimeout(0)